College Board Advanced Placement Examinations

 - No credit is given for the AP Biology exam.

 - No credit is given for the AP Chemistry exam.

 - No credit is given for the Computer Science AP exams.

 - Credit for 18.01 will no longer be granted with a 5 on the Calculus BC AP Exam.
-Students must take the Math Diagnostic for Mathematics which will be given on Monday, August 26.
+Students must take the Math Diagnostic.
 This is part of the Orientation schedule.
 A passing grade (yet to be determined by the faculty) on this exam plus a 5 on the Calculus BC will earn credit for 18.01.

-- A score of 5 on both Physics C exams—Mechanics and Electricity & Magnetism—will grant you credit for 8.01.
-No credit is given for the Physics 1 and 2 exams.
+A score of 5 on both Physics C exams—Mechanics and Electricity & Magnetism—along with a passing grade (yet to be determined by the faculty) on the Math Diagnostic Exam, will grant you credit for 8.01.
+You will be taking the Math Diagnostic exam during Orientation.
+No credit will be given for the Physics 1 and 2 exams.

 Other Science Exams